postcss/postcss-media-minmax/README.md

 }
 ```

-### Media features name
+### Media feature names

-The following property supports the min-/max prefix in specification at present, which will be automatically converted by PostCSS Media Minmax.
+The following properties support the `min-`/`max-` prefixes in the specifications at present, and will be automatically converted by PostCSS Media Minmax.

 * `width`
 * `height`